 TWSI has updated statewide and Williamson County bonding rates effective September 1st (October 1st billing cycle) to reflect the latest TRA mandated true-up.
-These rates are expected to remain in effect until the next true-up period, which is currently projected to be the same time in 2015.
+These rates are expected to remain in effect until the next true-up period, which is currently is set to be every 12 months.

 All Adenus Utility Customers are now able to manage their accounts online!
 This includes checking your balance, viewing payment history, and making online payments.
 It's all part of our newly enhanced customer care section of the site.
 Give it a try by clicking the link below. • Try it out